richardred/WienerScreener/README.md

 * [ImageMagick](https://www.imagemagick.org/script/index.php) - an open-source image manipulation tool that was used to create overlays displaying the wiener status of a photo.

 * [Caddy](https://caddyserver.com/) - a web server and proxy which was used to automatically generate HTTPS certificates for the wiener.world domain/subdomains

+## License
+This project is licensed under the MIT License - see the [License](LICENSE) file for details